-Now that you are finishing the dimensioning of the Bracket problem, the next step is to enter another new realm of the computer aided design world: paper space.
-So far to date, you have been operating in Model Space, as you can see on the Status Bar as Figure 11.08 displays that you are in Model Space.
+Now that you are finished dimensioning the Bracket problem, the next step is to enter another new realm of the computer aided design world: Paper Space.
+So far to date, you have been operating in Model Space.

-When you begin the next chapter, "Placing the Bracket Problem in a B Size Border," you will be working in Paper Space.
+When you begin the next chapter, you will make the transition from model space to paper space.
 In the next textbook, you will be working in both Model and Paper Space.
-Model Space is for the 3D part or assembly.
-Paper Space for showing the part or assembly and allowing you to dimension and note orthographic views.
+Model Space is for 3D parts or assemblies.
+Paper Space for displaying the part or assembly and allowing you to dimension and note orthographic views.
 You can draw in three dimensions in Model Space.
 Paper Space is the two-dimensional surface surrounding Model Space like the thin film around a bubble of air.
-From Paper Space, you can look into Model Space from any direction, and have those orthographic views lie next to each other in the correct projections just as if you were drawing them manually.
-In the next chapter, you will be able to plot a drawing in the "B" size border and release the signed print to a production facility.
+From Paper Space, you can look into Model Space from any direction, and display those orthographic views next to each other in the correct projections just as if you were drawing them manually.
+In the next chapter, you will plot this drawing in a border as if you were going to release the signed print to a production facility.